PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.6.0-beta (2021-05-25)
+* Bumpers machine updates:
+	* Increase max Bumper Value and lower the cost of upgrading it.
+	* Add upgrades that increase the value of the middle score targets and the bottom slots.

 ### v1.5.1-beta (2021-05-21)
 * Lower prices for Add Score Targets, Gold Ball Rate, and Gold Ball Value upgrades on Bumpers machine.